 In the previous sections we have been working with the concepts of safety and liveness guards, but without notational means to distinguish them.
-Since many specifications combine both safety and liveness aspects, the idea comes to mind to bring them together.
-This leads to the notion of quard intervals.
+Since many specifications combine both safety and liveness aspects, it turns out to be useful to bring them together.
+This leads to the idea of guard intervals, originally implemented in the CommUnity system [9].

-Definition 2 A guard interval is given in the form $\langle f, p \rangle$, where as an additional constraint the implication $f \Rightarrow p$ must hold.
+Definition 4 A guard interval is given in the form $\langle f, p \rangle$, where as an additional constraint the implication $f \Rightarrow p$ must hold.